3 Holistic Weight Loss Methods: Supplements, Diet Plan, & Mentality

 A Holistic Diet Plan for Losing Weight Naturally & Sustainably

-A holistic diet plan isn’t truly a “diet” but is more so a general eating guide, similar to intuitive eating weight loss but with a few recommendations for clean eating and regularly moving for overall healthy habits and living.
+A holistic diet plan isn’t just about “dieting”; it’s more of a comprehensive eating guide, similar to intuitive eating for weight loss, incorporating suggestions for clean eating and regular physical activity to promote healthy habits and overall well-being.

 A variety of different vegetables such as broccoli, cauliflower, string beans, tomatoes, squash, carrots, and onions, all displayed on top of a white fabric on a wooden surface.

-The main hallmarks of holistic weight loss are being kind to yourself and your body, being mindful of what you’re nourishing your body with, and focusing on clean eating and whole foods rather than sugary or highly processed non-nutritive options.
+The main hallmarks of a holistic approach are being kind to yourself and your body, being mindful of what you’re nourishing your body with, and focusing on clean eating and whole foods rather than sugary or highly processed non-nutritive options.

 Intentional and mindful eating is essentially the concept of being aware of what one is eating, focusing on how it can nourish and energize the body, and taking the time to enjoy and appreciate the food rather than devouring it quickly and moving on to the next thing.
 Mindful eating can also include taking the time to notice the smell, taste, and texture of foods and truly savor them, focusing on food as fuel for the body.